 Vyrémorn Chess PicturesThis is the third set in a series of pictures of chess variant sets.
 The theme of the series is that all the sets are finalists in the 1999 Large Variant Contest.
-There are also some pictures of some of these sets on the web pages of Fergus Duniho, but I wanted to get some pictures under more optimal lighting conditions.

 The pieces also were something of a difficulty, and we were unable to reproduce them according to the author's descriptions.
 However, Fergus was able to use "friendly plastic" to mold various appendages that he was able to use to convert standard chess pieces to the various unusual Vyrémorn chess pieces.

 Pictures taken by David Howe.